coleonguard/Fingie_Firmware/prosthetic_control_system/controller/without_imu/README.md

 # Proximity-Only Controller

-This module provides a simplified controller for the prosthetic hand that operates using only proximity sensors, without requiring IMU data.
+This module provides a controller for the prosthetic hand that operates using only proximity sensors, without requiring IMU data.

 ## Overview